Pike Road Natural Trail

 In addition to offering residents a safe, convenient place to exercise and experience the beautiful natural surroundings of the area, the Pike Road Natural Trail System is the network that will connect the town’s neighborhoods and future recreational sites.
-Funded by a Transportation Enhancement Grant from the Federal Highway Administration, the first phase of the trail system is designed to accommodate walkers, runners and off-road bicyclists.
+Funded by a Transportation Enhancement Grant from the Federal Highway Administration, the first phase of the trail system is designed to accommodate walkers, runners, equestrian activities, and off-road bicyclists.

 The trail system is being constructed in phases and will include strategically located “trailheads” with parking areas.
 Phase I of the Pike Road Natural Trail runs alongside Meriwether Road between U.S. Highway 231 and Pike Road, with a trailhead at each end.

 Trailhead 1 of the Pike Road Natural Trail is located on the southern side of Meriwether Road, between Barnes Road and U.S. Highway 231.
 It includes parking, a covered picnic pavilion with charcoal grill, tables and lighting, and a restroom facility.
 The trailhead facility is ADA accessible.